 - medication – to decrease the symptoms of Raynaud's phenomenon or treat other affected organs such as the gastrointestinal tract, lungs or kidneys

 - lifestyle changes – avoid exposure to cold temperatures, dress warmly and don't smoke.
 These measures help manage Raynaud's phenomenon

 - gentle, regular exercise – to counteract the effects of joint immobilisation and improve overall health

-- stress management – to help you cope with the demands and challenges of their disease
+- stress management – to help you cope with the demands and challenges of the disease

 - aids and equipment – the effects of scleroderma may make some actions difficult, for example, using door handles or getting dressed.
 Changing your home or work environment and using aids and equipment can help.
 An occupational therapist can provide advice.